ibm-cloud-docs/Cloudant/best-practices/best-practices1.md

 ## Avoid writing custom JavaScript reduce functions
 {: #avoid-custom-javascript-reduce-functions}

 The MapReduce views in {{site.data.keyword.cloudant_short_notm}} are awesome.
 However, with great power comes great responsibility.
 The map part of a MapReduce view is built incrementally, so shoddy code in the map impacts only indexing time, not query time.
-The reduce-part, unfortunately, executes at query time. {{site.data.keyword.cloudant_short_notm}} provides a set of built-in reduce functions that are implemented internally in [Erlang](https://www.erlang.org/){: external}, which are performant at scale, and which your hand-crafted JavaScript reduces are not.
+The reduce-part, unfortunately, runs at query time. {{site.data.keyword.cloudant_short_notm}} provides a set of built-in reduce functions that are implemented internally in [Erlang](https://www.erlang.org/){: external}.
+These functions are performant at scale while your hand-crafted JavaScript reduces are not.

-If you find yourself writing reduce functions, stop and consider whether you could reorganize your data so that writing reduce functions isn’t necessary.
+If you find yourself writing reduce functions, stop and consider whether you can reorganize your data so that writing reduce functions isn’t necessary.
 Or so that you’re able to rely on the built-in reducers.

 Views on partitioned databases do not support custom reduces, which is one factor that contributes to the significant speed-up queries only such views can offer.
 {: note}